FEUP-ESOF-2020-21/open-cx-t5g4-techgals/docs/Development-Report.md

 **[User Stories Board Link](https://github.com/FEUP-ESOF-2020-21/open-cx-t5g4-techgals/projects/1)**

-Value: Must-Have
-Effort: M
-Acceptance Tests:

-Given that I am an user and I want to check the seat availability of a conference.
-When I select a specific conference, then I should be shown the layout of the conference room, showing all available and unavailable seats.
-User interface mockups:

 1. * As a participant I want to login my interests and my contact information.
 **Value:**
 **Effort:**
 **Acceptance Tests:**
 **User interface mockups:**
 ![sign in](/docs/signin.png)
 2. * As a participant I want to access a chatroom where I can talk to other users.
 * As a participant, i want to choose when to enter or leave a chatroom, so that I only participate in conversations that interest me.